A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Results

-\paragraph{LitePath demonstrates strong capability in pre-cancer diagnosis.} Differentiating normal from abnormal tissue is crucial for early detection and prevention of malignant transformation, a process that requires large-scale screening of non-cancer cases.
-To assess LitePath's capabilities in this scenario, we conducted a normal/abnormal classification task on gastric tissue, using non-cancer slides that include diverse precancerous lesions such as Helicobacter pylori-associated chronic gastriti (HPACG), Autoimmune chronic gastritis with Helicobacter pylori (ACGHP), polyps, and ulcers (Fig.~\ref{fig:results_overall}c, Section \hyperref[sec:metrics]{Gastric Cancer}).
-LitePath achieves an AUC of 92.68\% (95\% CI: 90.13\%--94.94\%), ranking second among 19 PFMs, with the best-performing model being H-Optimus-1 (93.19\%, 95\% CI: 90.17\%--95.59\%) (Extended Table~\ref{tab:stomach_four_tasks_h7}).
-However, with comparable accuracy and significantly better efficiency, LitePath outperforms H-Optimus-1 on real deployability (D-Score: 91.86\% vs 83.65\%).
+\paragraph{LitePath maintains competitive performance in pre-cancer diagnosis.} Differentiating normal from abnormal tissue is crucial for early detection and prevention of malignant transformation, a process that requires large-scale screening of non-cancer cases.
+To assess LitePath's capabilities in this scenario, we conducted a normal/abnormal classification task on gastric tissue, using non-cancer slides that include diverse precancerous lesions such as Helicobacter pylori-associated chronic gastritis (HPACG), Autoimmune chronic gastritis with Helicobacter pylori (ACGHP), polyps, and ulcers (Fig.~\ref{fig:results_overall}c, Section~\hyperref[sec:gastric_cancer]{Gastric Cancer}).
+LitePath achieves an AUC of 92.68\% (95\% CI: 90.13\%--94.94\%), ranking second among 22 PFMs, with the best-performing model being H-Optimus-1 (93.19\%, 95\% CI: 90.17\%--95.59\%) (Extended Data Table~\ref{tab:stomach_four_tasks_h7}).
+With similar AUC and lower computational cost, LitePath achieved a higher D-Score than H-Optimus-1 (91.86\% vs 83.65\%).
 These results highlight LitePath's strength as a practical and effective tool for pre-cancer screening and early intervention.